-Students are required to complete a request for an evaluation of non-college learning.
-Once the request is submitted to the dean for curriculum and instruction, the student will self-enroll in a Prior Learning Portfolio Development Course that is offered through CAEL (Council for Adult and Experiential Learning).
+Students are required to complete a request for an evaluation of noncollege learning.
+Once the request is submitted to the dean for curriculum and instruction, the student will self-enroll in a Prior Learning Portfolio Development Course that is offered through the Council for Adult and Experiential Learning (CAEL).
 At the completion of the course, the student will submit the portfolio to CAEL for faculty evaluation.
 CAEL will then issue a National College Credit Recommendation Service/Learning Counts transcript.
 The course recommendation will include lower or higher semester credit equivalencies, the name of the course for which the student should receive credit, and a brief description of the course.
 This recommendation is then subject to review by faculty to ensure equivalency.

 Students must be admitted to the program to which the credit will apply, and students must have earned at least 12 college credit hours.
 Credits will be held in escrow until this requirement is met.

 No more than 25 percent of total credit required for any program may be awarded through experiential credit.
 Students may not receive credit for prior learning for courses in areas where the student has already received college credit.
 General Education courses required in the student’s program of study cannot be earned through experiential credit.